adibyaser/Side_Projects/Risk Management/README.md

-## In this folder, I will be putting all short miscellaneous project in Risk Management.
+## In this folder, I will be putting all short miscellaneous projects in Risk Management.